Steellow/study-notes/OAuth 2.0 authentication vulnerabilities.md

 🌎 https://portswigger.net/web-security/oauth

+> 🟥 Using Burp on work computer is too much of a hassle, will do this only when working remote and have access to my own pc

 # OAuth 2.0 authentication vulnerabilities
 -   Logging with social media account is usually built with OAuth 2,.0
 -   OAuth 2.0 is interesting for attackers